Press "Enter" to skip to content

-Helen Trompeteler is a curator and writer deeply committed to supporting underrepresented visual artists.
-As Deputy Director at Silver Eye Center for Photography, she provides curatorial expertise for original exhibitions, leads artist relations, and manages education programs, including Scholars @ Silver Eye.
-Previously, Helen spent eighteen years leading strategic partnerships and exhibitions for internationally recognized collections, including the Royal Collection and the National Portrait Gallery.
-Highlight projects included Prince Albert: His Life and Legacy and the touring exhibitions and books Audrey Hepburn: Portraits of an Icon and Man Ray Portraits.
-Her independent practice has been recognized by the Josef Breitenbach Research Fellowship (Center for Creative Photography, University of Arizona) and the Transformers initiative (Museums Association, UK).
+Helen Trompeteler is a curator and writer dedicated to advancing the work of underrepresented visual artists.
+As Deputy Director and Director of Programs at Silver Eye Center for Photography, she brings curatorial expertise to innovative exhibitions and leads artist relations.
+She oversees educational initiatives, including the Scholars @ Silver Eye program.
+Previously, Helen spent eighteen years leading strategic partnerships and exhibitions for world-renowned institutions, including the Royal Collection and the National Portrait Gallery.
+Highlight projects in these roles included Prince Albert: His Life and Legacy and the internationally touring exhibitions and publications Audrey Hepburn: Portraits of an Icon and Man Ray Portraits.
+Her independent practice has been recognized by The Josef Breitenbach Research Fellowship (Center for Creative Photography, University of Arizona) and the Transformers initiative (Museums Association, UK).
+Below, selected exhibitions and projects introduce her expansive international practice.

 By/For: Photography & Democracy